 Workers take time off to compensate for extra hours worked.

-With seasonal or businesses which experience significant peaks and troughs in business time off in lieu can be the most cost effective way to reward employees for extra hours worked.
+With seasonal or businesses which experience significant peaks and troughs in business time off in lieu can be the most cost-effective way to reward employees for extra hours worked.
 Again many, particularly smaller, employers have informal arrangements for this but there is no doubt that looked at strategically in the right sort of businesses it can significantly reduce costs.

 A worker remains on a permanent contract but can take paid/unpaid leave during school holidays.

-Unless working for a company that prints posters for “anti-school run” campaigners, term time working can be very difficult to accommodate in the print industry.
-Of course there are circumstances where it can be accommodated but realistically many businesses simply cannot afford for their labour force to be reduced during periods which don’t relate to customer demand.
+Unless working for a company that prints posters for “anti-school run” campaigners, term-time working can be very difficult to accommodate in the print industry.
+Of course, there are circumstances where it can be accommodated but realistically many businesses simply cannot afford for their labour force to be reduced during periods which don’t relate to customer demand.

 Workers’ contracted hours are calculated over a year.

-For seasonal businesses in particular, annualized hours can be very effective.
+For seasonal businesses, in particular, annualized hours can be very effective.
 Already adopted by a number of print and packaging businesses allowing longer working weeks during peak periods, without resorting to overtime and short working weeks at quiet times it is effectively a very sophisticated form of time off in lieu.

 Workers agree to reduce their hours for a fixed period with a guarantee of full-time work when this period ends.

 Other than periods when companies have gone on to “short time” working during troughs in demand to minimize costs, we have not seen this in the print industry.
-Again potentially it would be applicable to seasonal businesses but that would suggest that there were sufficient worker to cope with the peaks on normal time.
+Again, potentially it would be applicable to seasonal businesses but that would suggest that there were sufficient workers to cope with the peaks on normal time.
 So perhaps companies would be better off with annualized hours and slightly fewer staff.

 Workers spend all or part of their week working from home or somewhere else away from the employer’s premises.
-Of course you aren’t going to find a B1 press minder working from home but with the increase in broadband access many roles can now be fulfilled remotely.
+Of course, you aren’t going to find a B1 press minder working from home but with the increase in broadband access, many roles can now be fulfilled remotely.
 We are all used to sales staff working from home and in areas where travel to an office can be difficult, whether through congestion, physical distance or even poor winter weather, home working can be a significant benefit.
 However long term home working can cause problems with employees feeling isolated; despite the technology when considering communication employers shouldn’t overlook the value of the informal networks and relationships, the team spirit and cohesion which are usually very valuable in a business.

 There are many options for flexible working and if employers take a positive look at these and consider how they could benefit their business there is no doubt many will be surprised.
-The traditional view is that flexible working is an inconvenience that will disrupt the business and in some cases this is true; but there are employers who have embraced the methods that suit their business and have reduced their overall costs as a result.
+The traditional view is that flexible working is an inconvenience that will disrupt the business and in some cases this is true, but there are employers who have embraced the methods that suit their business and have reduced their overall costs as a result.
 Employees too have benefited from working arrangements which suit their lifestyle and give them access to employment.

 As much as anything, for the sake of maintaining competitiveness the industry, employees and employers, need to shake off the blinkers and look at all the options for advantage.
 Everyone wins when the industry is strong and vibrant.